What to See in Kutaisi? 12 Top Things to Do and Epic Day Trips

 The unexpected splash of color on the inside of Kutaisi Synagogue

 Rounding off our tour-de-religions, it just so happens that Kutaisi’s French Quarter, where the Annunciation Temple is located, is right next to the Jewish Quarter, so let’s see some Jewish stuff, shall we?
 Kutaisi Synagogue is pretty easy to spot as it’s the only building around that isn’t slowly but surely falling to pieces.
-Look for the light stone, block-shaped building.
+Look for a light stone, block-shaped building.

 Unlike the monochrome, stone exterior, the interior of the synagogue is vibrant with colors.
 There are actually 3 synagogues in total very close to each other, so if one just isn’t enough for you, you can check out the others as well.